 Choose a CPU that is powerful enough to keep up with it.

 Throw in 8-16 GB of RAM, an SSD and an HDD that can hold all your stuff.

 Get a motherboard to tie it all together and a PSU to keep it powered.

-However, there is one component that is often overlooked and seldom given much thought in the process of PC building in 2020: it’s the sound card.
+However, there is one component that is often overlooked and seldom given much thought in the process of PC building in 2021: the sound card.

-Of course, there is a reason for this – pretty much all motherboards come with an integrated audio chip that can easily meet the audio requirements of most users.
+Of course, there’s a reason for this — pretty much all motherboards come with an integrated audio chip that can easily meet the audio requirements of most users.